 The lecturers enacted phatic communication as one of the communication choices linguistically to negotiate their social relations to uncover how their social relations by examining power and solidarity through the use of phatic communication could be explored by constructing the strategies of expressing power and solidarity among them as a core of this research.
 There were three stages of uncovering their social relations.
 In the first stage, this research employed the lecturers' dominant role to determine the construction of power for their students.
 It could be described in the analysis of the conversation related to the thesis consultation and the preparation of the group discussion.
 In the second stage, the research explored the solidarity expressed by the lecturer to his students by employing his personal experiences and his expression of his sorry to hear when there was a student's father passed away.
 Those two stages played important roles in exposing their relationship as both equal and unequal.
+The lecturer exercised their power and indicated that their social relations are unequal.
 On the contrary, the solidarity exposed by the lecturers to their students indicated that their social relations are equal.